-The Purchase Agreement provides that, from time to time at our sole discretion over the 30-month period from and after the Commencement, so long as at least one business day has passed since the most recent prior Regular Purchase was completed in accordance with the Purchase Agreement, we may require LPC to subscribe for up to 250,000 of our common shares in a Regular Purchase.
-We may increase the amount of common shares we may issue to LPC pursuant to a Regular Purchase to up to (i) 300,000 of our common shares, provided that the total number of outstanding common shares on the purchase date exceeds 10,000,000, (ii) 350,000 of our common shares, provided that the closing sale price of our common shares is not below \$1.00 on the purchase date and the total number of outstanding common shares on the purchase date exceeds 12,500,000 and (iii) 400,000 of our common shares, provided that the closing sale price of our common shares is not below \$1.00 on the purchase date and the total number of outstanding common shares on the purchase date exceeds 15,000,000.
-The Regular Purchase Share Limit is subject to proportionate adjustment in the event of a reorganization, recapitalization, non-cash dividend, stock split or other similar transaction; provided, that if after giving effect to such full proportionate adjustment, the adjusted Regular Purchase Share Limit would preclude us from requiring LPC to subscribe for common shares at an aggregate purchase price equal to or greater than \$100,000 in any single Regular Purchase, then the Regular Purchase Share Limit for such Regular Purchase will not be fully adjusted, but rather the Regular Purchase Share Limit for such Regular Purchase shall be adjusted as specified in the Purchase Agreement, such that, after giving effect to such adjustment, the Regular Purchase Share Limit will be equal to (or as close as can be derived from such adjustment without exceeding) \$100,000.
-We may not require LPC to purchase in any single Regular Purchase common shares having an aggregate purchase price greater than \$1,000,000.
-We may not issue any of our common shares as a Regular Purchase on a date in which the closing sale price of our common shares is below \$0.25 (subject to adjustment for any reorganization, recapitalization, non-cash dividend, stock split or other similar transaction).
-The purchase price for Regular Purchases shall be equal to the lesser of (i) the lowest sale price of our common shares on the applicable purchase date and (ii) the average of the three lowest closing sale prices of our common shares during the 10 business days immediately prior to the applicable purchase date, as reported on the Nasdag Capital Market.
+The Purchase Agreement provides that, from time to time at our sole discretion over the 30-month period from and after the Commencement, so long as at least one business day has passed since the most recent prior Regular Purchase was completed in accordance with the Purchase Agreement, we may require LPC to subscribe for up to 300,000 of our common shares in a Regular Purchase.
+We may increase the amount of common shares we may issue to LPC pursuant to a Regular Purchase to up to (i) 350,000 of our common shares, provided that the closing sale price of our common shares is not below \$1.00 on the purchase date, (ii) 400,000 of our common shares, provided that the closing sale price of our common shares is not below \$1.50 on the purchase date and (iii) 500,000 of our common shares, provided that the closing sale price of our common shares is not below \$2.00 on the purchase date; provided, that LPC's maximum commitment obligation under any single Regular Purchase will not exceed \$1,000,000.
+We may not deliver a notice directing LPC to purchase common shares in a Regular Purchase on any purchase date on which the closing sale price of our common shares is below the U.S. dollar equivalent of the greater of (a) CHF 0.40, representing the nominal value of a single common share as of the date of the Purchase Agreement, or (b) the applicable nominal value of a single common share at the time of the Regular Purchase.
+The purchase price for the common shares subject to a Regular Purchases will be equal to the lesser of (i) the lowest sale price of our common shares on the applicable purchase date and (ii) the average of the three lowest closing sale prices of our common shares during the 10 business days prior to the applicable purchase date, as reported on the Nasdaq Capital Market.

-We also have the right, at our sole discretion, to require LPC to make Additional Purchases of our common shares, up to a maximum aggregate amount of \$2,000,000, in individual purchases of not less than \$100,000 and up to \$500,000 each, at a purchase price equal to the lesser of (i) \$5.00 per common share and (ii) 96% of the purchase price that would apply to a Regular Purchase made at such time, provided that (a) the closing price of the common shares is not below \$1.00 on the applicable purchase date for the Additional Purchase, (b) the total number of outstanding common shares exceeds 12,500,000 and (c) at least 15 business days have passed since any prior

-Additional Purchase was completed.
+We also have the right, at our sole discretion, to require LPC to make Additional Purchases of our common shares, up to a maximum aggregate amount of \$3,000,000, in individual purchases of up to \$500,000 each, at a purchase price equal to the lesser of (i) \$1.50 per common share and (ii) 97% of the purchase price that would apply to a Regular Purchase made at such time, provided that (a) the closing price of the common shares is not below \$0.70 on the applicable purchase date for the Additional Purchase, and (b) at least 12 business days have passed since any prior Additional Purchase was completed.

 There is no upper limit on the price per share that LPC could be obligated to pay for the common shares under any Regular Purchase under the Purchase Agreement.
-In the case of Regular Purchases and Additional Purchases, the purchase price per common share will be equitably adjusted for any reorganization, recapitalization, non-cash dividend, stock split or other similar transaction occurring during the business days used to compute the applicable purchase price.
+In the case of Regular Purchases and Additional Purchases, the purchase price per common share will be equitably adjusted for any reorganization, recapitalization, non-cash dividend, stock split, reverse stock split or other similar transaction occurring during the business days used to compute the applicable purchase price.

-In all instances, we may not issue common shares to LPC under the Purchase Agreement if it would result in LPC beneficially owning more than 4.99% of our outstanding common shares.
+In all instances, we may not issue common shares to LPC under the Purchase Agreement if it would result in LPC beneficially owning more than 9.99% of our outstanding common shares.